Ribbon graphs and bialgebra of Lagrangian subspaces: Bialgebra structures

 \subsection{The bialgebra of $L$-spaces}

 A natural idea would be to extend the bialgebra structure on the space spanned by chord diagrams (or, equivalently, orientable one-vertex ribbon graphs) to the space of \emph{all} ribbon graphs.
 Unfortunately, this fails even on the stage of framed chord diagrams (one-vertex ribbon graphs, not necessarily orientable), modulo the four-term relation.
-As it was discussed in \cite{Lando06}, it is unclear whether the multiplication of framed chord diagrams defined in the same way as in the previous subsection is well-defined.
+As it was discussed in \cite{Lando06} and shown in \cite{IlyutkoManturov15}, the attempt to multiply framed chord diagrams in a similar way as in the previous subsection fails: this multiplication is not well-defined.
 (Recently M.~Karev \cite{Karev14} showed that framed chord diagrams form a module over the bialgebra of chord diagrams.)

 However, the $L$-spaces of ribbon graphs do have a bialgebra structure.
 We have seen earlier that $L$-spaces can be viewed as generalizations of intersection matrices/graphs, so this structure is naturally extended from the graph bialgebra.
 Just as in the case of graphs, the multiplication and comultiplication of $L$-spaces is well-defined even without the four-term relation.